California Psalms

 1 When the cosmos mariners,

-assuredly maneuver flotillas down my line of sight,
+assuredly direct flotillas down my line of sight,

 in numberless importances reflected